hanliong-looi/ASE-Assignment-2/README.md

 ```
 mysql -u <username> -p < create_db.sql
 ```
-Here, <username> is the username you have set for your MySQL server.
+Here, '<username>' is the username you have set for your MySQL server.

 Next, the command prompt/terminal will ask you for the password.